isomerpages/dis-dotc/news/events/_posts/2024-10-22-post-Kicking Off Our Inaugural Hackathon 2024 #BuildTogether.md

 However, beyond the tangible solutions produced, the relationships forged by bringing people and ideas together can yield a positive impact that often exceeds expectations.</p>
-<p>As Hackathon 2024 unfolds in the coming weeks, the anticipation builds
+<p>As Hackathon 2024 continues to unfold, anticipation grows for the innovative
-for the innovative ideas and solutions that will emerge.
-Stay tuned for updates on this exciting journey of collaboration and growth, and explore our hackathon teams' progress in our <a href="https://dotc.gov.sg/showcasing-hackathon-teams-progress/" rel="noopener nofollow" target="_blank">Midway Checkpoint </a>feature.</p>
+ideas and solutions taking shape.
+Stay tuned for updates on this exciting collaborative journey, and catch up on the progress of our hackathon teams in our Midway Checkpoint feature. <a href="https://dotc.gov.sg/showcasing-hackathon-teams-progress/" rel="noopener nofollow" target="_blank">Midway Checkpoint </a>feature.</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/20241022_132434.jpg">